cferdinandi/vanilla-js-guides/content/guides/token-based-authentication.md

 {{%purchase-box%}}

-Get everything you need to start writing flexible, modular libraries with vanilla JavaScript:
+Get everything you need to start using token-based authentication with vanilla JavaScript:

 {{<purchase-summary>}}{{</purchase-summary>}}